9 Alternatives to Easter Candy

-At my house we just ran out of the Valentine’s candy a week or so ago.
+At my house, we just ran out of Valentine’s candy a week or so ago.
 This was immediately on the tail-end of depleting our supply of the Christmas candy and the Halloween candy before that.
 I don’t know about your kids, but mine are beginning to think they get candy every single day.
 (We try to ration it out.
 And then it lasts forever.)

 So, here we are, staring at Easter already and ….More candy.
 I am on a mission to hunt down alternatives which I can suggest to the Easter bunny this year.
 These are my top items so far:

 - Pencils.
 My kids love pencils.
 We use them for homework all the time.
 Since our dog likes to steal them and eat them, you can never have too many.